Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 ## Overview

 The different classes of monsters within the archetype each serve different purposes.
-This is especially apparent in the Extra Deck monsters, where each type has a specialty – Synchros break the board and attack for kill, Xyzs control the board and move cards, Links search cards and spawn Tokens.
+This is especially apparent in the Extra Deck monsters, where each type has a speciality – [Synchros](#Synchro-Monsters) break the board and attack for kill, [Xyzs](#Xyz-Monsters) control the board and move cards, [Links](#Link-Monsters) search cards and spawn Tokens.

 ### Level 3 non-Tuners
 These are the prime Normal Summon choices, sharing the following effects: